 This recipe makes a nice, big batch that will keep well in your fridge for several days.
 You can easily cut it in half, though, if needed.

 - 2 cups strongly brewed Just Elderflower tea

 - 1 small pineapple

-Slice orange and pineapple and place it in a large pitcher.
+Slice orange and pineapple and add to pitcher.
 (You’ll want to trim the skin off the pineapple first.)
 Use a wooden spoon to give the fruit a bit of a muddle to get the juices going.

-Add St. Germain and Vidal Blanc to the pitcher and stir.
+Add wine and optional St. Germain to the pitcher and stir.

-Cover and place in the refrigerator for several hours or overnight.
+Cover and place in the refrigerator for 4-6 hours or overnight.

 To serve, scoop some fruit out of the pitcher and into a glass along with ice.
-Fill glass halfway with sangria and top with seltzer for a touch of bubbly.
+Fill glass with sangria and top with seltzer for a touch of bubbly if you'd like.